ADJUSTMENT DISORDER NEWCASTLE

 Symptoms vary between individuals, but they usually include:

-Significant changes or stressors in life are the primary cause of adjustment disorder.
-However, it does not become a persistent issue for everyone who experiences changes or stress; everyone responds differently to similar situations, and certain factors influence this response.
+Significant changes or stressors in life are the primary cause of this disorder.
+However, it does not become a persistent issue for everyone who experiences changes or stressful situations; everyone responds differently to similar situations, and certain factors influence this response

-Other mental health problems may increase a person’s chance of developing adjustment disorder.
+Other mental health problems may increase a person’s chance of developing this disorder

 HOW COMMON IS ADJUSTMENT DISORDER?